From 1 January 2021, there will be changes to how you export and declare excise goods – alcohol, tobacco and certain oils.

 If you cannot prove the date and time your goods were dispatched, the movement will be treated in the same way as one that started on or after 1 January 2021 and customs export procedures will apply.

-If your goods arrive at their EU destination on or after 1 January 2021 but were dispatched from the UK before this time (or have not left the EU but were dispatched on or before 31 December 2020 as an indirect export):
+If your goods arrive at their EU destination on or after 1 January 2021 but were dispatched from Great Britain before this time (or have not left the EU but were dispatched on or before 31 December 2020, as an indirect export), the movements will be closed in the normal way, with a report of receipt or report of export.
+In instances where reports cannot be electronically processed from a member state the movement will be manually closed by HMRC.

 Excise duty drawback claims